West Virginia Growth Investment Fund

 He dedicates much of his time to working with early-stage companies, angel investment groups and coaching entrepreneurs.

-In addition to serving on the High Technology Foundation Board, Mr. Green also serves on several Boards at West Virginia University and the West Virginia State Board of Education.
+In addition to serving on the High Technology Foundation Board, Mr. Green also serves on several Boards at West Virginia University and was the former President of the West Virginia State Board of Education.
 He also chairs the West Virginia Growth Investment Fund, an Angel Fund providing funding and mentorship to entrepreneurs and early-stage companies.

 Mr. Green began his career in 1969 as a mathematician, cryptanalyst and software developer at the National Security Agency.
 In 1979, he left the federal government and entered the private sector and held multiple executive roles in several start-up technology companies.